 This is all about building social proof for your brand, and there’s no better way to do that than to showcase your happy customers and followers on your site.

-To achieve that synergy, consider partnering with a specialized app design company that will create an app icon and a user-friendly interface that boosts engagement, retention and customer interactions.
+To achieve that synergy, consider partnering with a specialized app design company to create an app icon and a user-friendly interface that boosts engagement, retention, and customer interactions.

 Their expertise in creating visually appealing and user-friendly interfaces can design your website into a dynamic hub that effortlessly connects with your audience across various social media platforms.

-From reviews to opinion posts, all the way to people using your products or just talking about their experience with your company, it all serves the purpose of boosting your brand.
+From reviews to opinion posts, all the way to people using your products or just talking about their experience with your company, it all serves to boost your brand.

 That said, it’s important to remember that some content types are more powerful than others.

-Video content is the most popular content format in the online world, so make sure to prioritize video-based UGC, whether they are reviews, promotions, shout-outs, product use videos, and more.
+Video content is the most popular format online, so prioritize video-based UGC, whether reviews, promotions, shout-outs, product-use videos, or more.

 Combine CTAs with Social Buttons

-Lastly, you must always use social buttons in your website’s design, on every page - but you need to do it strategically.
+Lastly, you must always use social buttons in your website’s design on every page, but you need to do so strategically.

 Just like you’d use social media to drive traffic to your website with visuals and compelling copy, you should use social buttons to drive traffic to your accounts.